ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 #- Remove points with NA's in them in critical places

 This block gets rid of any rows in the tacsatp for which critical information (vessel reference, latitude, longitude, speed, date and time) is missing.
-If this data wasn&#39;t removed it would most likely lead to errors.
+If this data wasn't removed it would most likely lead to errors.

 #- Define speed thresholds associated with fishing for gears